Background of the Cancer Benefit Program (the Program) sponsored by FASNY, AFDNYS, NYSAFC and NYSAC (the Associations)

 Q15.
 Has the Department of Financial Services approved the plan design and rates marketed under the Program as compliant with the Law?

 Q16.
-Has the Office of Fire Prevention and Control approved the coverage offered by the Program as compliant with its rules and regulations in support of the Law?
+Has the Office of Fire Prevention and Control issued rules and regulations in support of the Law?

 Q17.
 Is the Program available to all volunteer firefighters?

 A17.
-A volunteer firefighter would be eligible for coverage under the Program if the following criteria are met:
+An active volunteer firefighter would be eligible for coverage under the Program if the following criteria are met:

 - Upon entrance into the volunteer service, the volunteer firefighter successfully passed a physical examination which did not reveal any evidence of cancer.